udacity/CarND-Term1-Starter-Kit/doc/configure_via_docker.md

 by visiting `localhost:8888`.

 `-v ${pwd}:/src` mounts the pwd (present working directory) to the /src directory in the container.
-Basically, this let's us access files from our local machine on the docker container.
+Basically, this lets us access files from our local machine on the docker container.

-`udacity/carnd-term1-starer-kit` is the name of the container to run.
+`udacity/carnd-term1-starter-kit` is the name of the container to run.

 To learn more about Docker [visit the docs](https://docs.docker.com/engine/userguide/intro/).